Guy Lafleur: Illness and death

-In 2019, Lafleur began having health issues.
-In September, he had open heart surgery with five bypasses.
-In November, he had a cancerous lobe removed from his left lung.
+In September 2019, Lafleur began having health issues and had open heart surgery with five bypasses.
+In November 2019, he had a cancerous lobe removed from his left lung.
 In October 2020, cancer was diagnosed in his right lung.

-Lafleur died on April 22, 2022, at age 70, exactly one week after Mike Bossy, who also succumbed to lung cancer (as both smoked heavily during their playing days); both were Quebec natives whose contemporary careers as star right-wingers were often compared.
+Lafleur died on April 22, 2022, at age 70, exactly one week after Mike Bossy, who also succumbed to lung cancer (both smoked heavily during their playing days); both were Quebec natives whose contemporary careers as star right-wingers were often compared.

+The Canadiens honoured Lafleur with a video tribute prior to their game against the Boston Bruins on April 24, 2022.
+The tribute was met with a standing ovation spanning just over ten minutes.

 He was given a national funeral on May 3, 2022, in Montreal, Quebec.

 Accolades and legacy

 Lafleur is the all-time leading scorer in Canadiens history, notching 1,246 points, made up of the club's second highest (behind Maurice "Rocket" Richard) all-time goals, with 518, and the most all-time assists, with 728, in his 14 years with Montreal.
 He led the NHL in points in 1976, 1977, and 1978.
 He tied for a Montreal club record with Steve Shutt for goals in a season with 60 in 1977–78 and holds the franchise record for points in a season with 136 in 1976–77.
 Lafleur became the first player in NHL history to score at least 50 goals and 100 points in six consecutive seasons, all as a Hab.
 Lafleur was also the fastest player (at the time) to reach 1,000 points, doing so in only 720 games.
-That record has since been broken by Wayne Gretzky, Mario Lemieux, and a few others.
+That record has since been broken by Wayne Gretzky, Mario Lemieux, and three others.

 He was a member of the Canadian team in the 1976 and 1981 Canada Cup tournaments, winning the Cup in 1976.
 He was the recipient of the Lou Marsh Trophy in 1977.

 On February 16, 1985, Lafleur became the fifth player from the Montreal Canadiens to have his sweater number retired.
 Lafleur was inducted into the Hockey Hall of Fame in 1988 and the Canadian Sports Hall of Fame in 1996.
 Along with Gordie Howe before him and Mario Lemieux after him, Lafleur is one of only three players to have returned to the NHL after being inducted into the Hockey Hall of Fame.